 These are 2 examples of situations that fall under "denied boarding":

-• If you are at risk of missing your connection due to a delay, your flight will often be rebooked before landing.
-If you still arrive on time for your original connecting flight, you are still entitled to board that flight.
+- If you are at risk of missing your connection due to a delay, your flight will often be rebooked before landing.
+If you still arrive on time for your original connecting flight, you are entitled to board that flight.
 If the airline refuses, this constitutes denied boarding.

 If you are booking connecting flights through a travel agency or ticket seller rather than through the airline, pay close attention to the transfer times.
 If you miss your connecting flight because you have too little transfer time, this is not considered denied boarding.

-Please note: There are situations in which the airline may refuse to allow you to board.
+Please note: there are situations in which the airline may refuse to allow you to board.
 For example, if you have a serious contagious disease or if you do not have the correct travel documents.
-In that case, it is considered denied boarding, but you are not entitled to any compensation.
+This is considered denied boarding, but you are not entitled to any compensation.

 What to do if you are denied boarding